Local Love: The Local Peach

 Take a closer look into another women-owned business

-Explore Gwinnett continues to make an effort to promote local minority-owned and woman-owned businesses.
+Explore Gwinnett continues to make an effort to promote local minority-owned, LGBTQ and woman-owned businesses.
 To support this initiative we are writing blogs focusing on owners and telling their stories.
 Click here to read more Local Love stories.

 It wasn't until the pandemic came along and took out their catering company, Sizzling Peach, that they decided to bring a dream from 5 years ago to the forefront.
 Chef Nona had the idea to create a locally sourced market that would also serve as a place to build community and make deeper connections.
 The Local Peach is a mix of excellent food created by Chef Nona Johnson, including prepared meals, hot breakfast, baked goods and a variety of deli selections, along with a market that is entirely locally sourced by women and minority owned businesses.